adonisjs/legacy.adonisjs.com/docs/docs/guides/01-basics/01-quick-start.md

 node ace serve --watch
 ```

-The `serve` command first compiles the TypeScript code to Javascript and then starts the HTTP server from the compiled code.
+The `serve` command first compiles the TypeScript code to JavaScript and then starts the HTTP server from the compiled code.
 The `--watch` flag is meant to watch the file system for changes.

 [note]
-Since all of the AdonisJS runtime behavior relies on the compiled Javascript code.
+Since all of the AdonisJS runtime behavior relies on the compiled JavaScript code.
 It is advised to always have a terminal session compiling the TypeScript source.
 [/note]

 ## Compiling For Production